-However, earning more than the SGA threshold won’t result in an immediate loss of benefits.
+It is important to know you can earn more than the SGA amount while your Ticket to Work is assigned and it will not result in your benefits to be permanetly terminated.
+Instead, your cash benefits will be suspended or will "stop", and you can get your benefits reinstated with EPE or EXR.
 The SSA offers a Ticket to Work program that can help you test your ability to reenter the workforce without putting your benefits at risk.

-How the Ticket to Work Program Helps You Return to Work Without Losing Your Disability Benefits
+How the Ticket to Work Program Helps You Return to Work Without Risk of Permanently Losing Your Disability Benefits

 Since qualifying for disability can be a time-consuming and frustrating process, it makes sense that you would want to ensure that you do not do anything to jeopardize your benefits.
 If you are worried that you might need benefits again later or have concerns about finding stable employment, Disability Services of America can provide you with a free consultation to ensure that you understand how you can use the Ticket to Work program to achieve your career goals.